sthenusan/Machine-Learning-Project/README.md

 # Data Preprocessing and Model Building of the Project

-* Even though some of the works to be mentioned here already have included in the previous [Initial Data Exploration file](https://github.com/sthenusan/ml-project-assignment/blob/main/Initial%20Exploration.md) but, I have mentioned them here also to get better understanding for the readers.

 * Before start the the process we need to import nesssary tools such as libraries and data for the project.

  ![image](https://user-images.githubusercontent.com/46936272/133043808-51f868d3-7f32-4482-9a04-53cc1fefebc4.png)